owlchester/kanka/README.md

 # Translations

-To work on translations, execute the following command to clean you translations and re-import them.
+To work on translations, execute the following command to clean your translations and re-import them.

 ```php
 php artisan translations:reset